Ravenstine/skillex/README.md

 Skills In Pills
 ===============

-**NOTE:** I planned on building this build system out, but I've been distracted by many things not Alexa-related.
+**NOTE:** I planned on building this system out, but I've been distracted by many things not Alexa-related.
 If I do continue work on this, it will probably end up as a major rewrite with some different paradigms as I have never been completely satisfied with the logic flow.
 For the time being, treat this thing as a toy.

 A nicer way to write Alexa skills.
 (WIP)